To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass admits 2 adults and 2 children at half price.

-Currently the Gardens and grounds are open and scheduled semi-private tours of the mansion are available.
-The Museum shop is also open.
+Currently the Gardens and Grounds are open and tours of the Turner-Ingersoll Mansion are available.
+The Museum shop is also open during operating hours.

 Admission without pass :